 Petzl Summit EVO Mountain Axe Review

-The Petzl Summit Evo Axe is designed to be used for general mountaineering and features a curved shaft and a T rating.
-It’s quite light for a mountaineering axe, thanks to the hot-forged steelhead on the axe.
+The Petzl Summit Evo Axe is designed for general mountaineering and features a curved shaft and a T rating.
+It’s pretty light for a mountaineering axe, thanks to the hot-forged steelhead on the axe.
 Hot-forged steel is lighter and stronger than standard steel.
 The pick is also tapered towards the tip for more comfortable penetration in hard snow and ice.

 The Summit Evo looks like a stunning piece of kit when you upon it.
-It’s nicely balanced, not too heavy, and importantly, not too light either, even though the low weight is one of Petzl’s top-selling points for this axe.
+It’s nicely balanced, not too heavy, and, importantly, not too light, even though the low weight is one of Petzl’s top-selling points for this axe.

-A slight curve to the shaft gives it a better choice for those wanting a technical axe for low grade climbs rather than just on walking terrain’ You might need to play around with it a little to find the balance point for clove-hitching a sling to when burying it for a belay anchor.
+A slight curve to the shaft gives it a better choice for those wanting a technical axe for low-grade climbs rather than just on walking terrain’ You might need to play around with it a little to find the balance point for clove-hitching a sling when burying it for a belay anchor.

 This Axe head benefits from excellent anchoring placements in hard snow, ice, and frozen turf, and the shaft gives a good grip on whatever you’re wearing on your hands.

 One place I do think the Summit suffers is chopping steps.
 It appears to struggle a little despite the adze being angled.
-If you don’t chop steps that often, it should not be a real issue.
+It should not be a real issue if you don’t chop steps that often.

 Petzl Summit EVO: Weight, Material, Size & Features